hamdyaea/World-Register-of-Nations/README.md

 1) Please install ImageMagick (https://www.imagemagick.org/)

+IMPORTANT, in Windows you the software don't display the pictures without ImageMagick.

 you will find ImageMagick-7.0.8-37-Q16-x64-dll with in this folder.
 When you install it it's important to let it add ImageMagick to your Windows Path.